One of my kids was born on St. Patrick’s Day so I’ve always been interested in finding good St. Patrick’s Day picture books.

 Why do leprechauns bury their gold at the end of a rainbow?
 Well after the shoemaker leprechaun met a greedy man who tried to steal his gold, the shoemaker remembered that it’s so hard to tell where the rainbow begins and ends, that it makes the perfect hiding place.
 What a fun origin story of this Irish legend!

 How to Trap a Leprechaun by Sue Fleiss, illustrated by Emma Randall

 The rhyming text narrates how to build a sparkly, tricky trap so you can catch a leprechaun and get a wish.
 Will the children be able to catch the mischievous elf?
 You’ll love their ideas and want to make your own trap after reading this book!

 The Night Before St. Patrick’s Day by Natasha Wing, illustrated by Amy Wummer

-The night before St. Patrick’s Day, Tim and Maureen decorate the house and set up traps to catch a leprechaun.
+This picture book is about the night before St. Patrick’s Day when Tim and Maureen decorate the house and set up traps to catch a leprechaun.
 What will they discover when they wake up?

 Pete the Cat The Great Leprechaun Chase by James Dean

 Pete learns about leprechauns at school, so he opens a leprechaun catching business.
 His friends hire him to catch them one so they’ll have good luck.
 At first, the leprechaun named Clover he tries to catch is too smart and too fast for Pete but when Pete does catch Clover, Pete realizes something important Pete is a very lucky cat and he doesn’t need a lucky leprechaun.
 He lets Clover goes and helps each of his friends.